The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 \subsection{Processing Stages}

-The first stage of data products involves processing raw images into detrended and warped images, followed by the generation of {\em stacks}, {\em diff images} and catalogs.
-Finally forced photometry on the {\em warps} is performed using positions of sources detected in the stacks.
+The first stage of data products involves processing raw images into detrended (images with flats/biases/darks and other corrections applied) and warped images, described in \citet[][Paper II]{Waters2017}, followed by the generation of {\em stacks}, {\em diff images} and catalogs.
+Finally, forced photometry on the {\em warps} is performed using positions of sources detected in the stacks.
 This processing is done by the {\em Image Processing Pipeline} (IPP).
 This first iteration of processing is called nightly science processing.
-It was designed to be fast to allow the \PS\ {\em Moving Object Processing System} \citep[MOPS]{Denneau2013} and the PS1 science consortium access to the data a few hours after observation in order to detect moving objects, supernovae, and other time sensitive transients.
-The 3$\pi$ data spans 4 years of observations, a time during which the IPP was actively being developed and improved.
-To make a consistent set of data, both for the internal catalog database as well as for the public release, all of the raw images were reprocessed from scratch, using part of the IPP called {\em Large Area Processing} (LAP), all using a specific revision number of the IPP code, for consistency.
-The data released to the public in DR1 is internally called Processing Version 3 (PV3).
+It was designed to be fast to allow the \PS\ {\em Moving Object Processing System} \citep[MOPS]{Denneau2013} and the PS1 science consortium access to the data a few hours after observation in order to detect moving objects, supernovae, and other time-sensitive transients.
+The 3$\pi$ data spans 4 years of observations (2010-2014, with some observations in 2009 and 2015), a time during which the IPP was actively being developed and improved.
+To make a consistent set of data, both for the internal catalog database as well as for the public release, all of the raw images were reprocessed from scratch all using a specific revision number of the IPP code.
+The data released to the public in DR1 and DR2 are internally called Processing Version 3 (PV3).

-What follows below is a short description of the different stages of this pipeline, chunked into sections based on final available image data products and products that are used to create the large relational database.
+We provide a short description of the different stages of this pipeline, separated into sections based on final available image data products and products that are used to create the large relational database below.